Working in collaboration and partnership is an important part of our aim to effectively meet the needs of each and every one of our pupils.

 Sicklinghall CP School, nr Wetherby

 Goldsborough School entered into a formal collaboration with Sicklinghall CP School in January 2015.
-As part of this arrangement, Miss Pickard is Headteacher of both schools and splits the time that she spends in both schools equally.
+As part of this arrangement, Mrs Ellis is Headteacher of both schools and splits the time that she spends in both schools equally.

 This exciting arrangement enables staff and pupils from both schools to work together, learn from one another and learn from the strengths evident in both schools.